 You don’t have to be invited to join a Branch.
 Simply chose the Branch closest to where you work or live and then send an email to the branch's main contact, indicating that you want to attend the next meeting.
 The Branch and Branch event pages include details about each meeting - location, theme, cost (if applicable) and time, etc.

 If you are interested to set up a new Branch in your area then contact Keith Cadman who can guide you in how to go about doing this.

 For the last few years, MA Branches Committee has been trying to encourage more Branch members to consider attending MA Conference.
 Everyone on the committee has attended MA Conference in the past and all know full well the advantages and benefits that can accrue for delegates involved in mathematics and mathematics education.
 It was felt that these benefits may not always be clear to those new to mathematics education or those who have never been to an MA Conference, and that ways should be sought to encourage such first time participation.

-So, in October 2014, Branches Committee decided to offer a sponsorship of a free, residential place at the MA's Annual Conferences.
-The first recipient in 2015 was Mel Muldowney; her report is below.
-The second recipient was Lindsey Sharp; her report is below.
+So, in October 2014, Branches Committee decided to offer a sponsorship of a free, residential place at the MA's Annual Conferences ( recipients and their reports below).

 As this was my first conference I wanted to make sure that I experienced all that the MA conference offered.
 First off we started with a sundials tour around a sunny Oxford city centre.
 This was led by Peter Ransom.
 It was during the tour that I got my first opportunity to meet some of the delegates attending the conference.
 This for me was a fantastic ice-breaker and I found a friendly bunch of people.
 I had heard Peter, the tour's guide, speak before so I was looking forward to an entertaining walk.
 I was not disappointed.
 It is clear the passion that he has for his subject.
 Read the full report here.